villuna/parsers-talk/talk.md

 }
 ```

-I've split this up into more functions than necessary just to demonstrate the principle.
+I've split this up into an extra function, commaThenElement, just to demonstrate the principle.
 We parse the same thing in a while loop until it fails, then break out of the loop.

 Finally, our inner list is optional; that is to say, it could be empty.
 And you might be able to guess that we do this with another try-catch block: